 A teacher attending Bible College in Yangon noticed individuals from several other language groups reading, writing, singing, studying, and worshipping God in their own language, and not in Burmese.
 She grieved to see what the Asho did not have, so after finishing her degree she began praying for her people to one day have their own written language and their own books.

 Representatives from the Romanized Asho Chin Literature Committee connected with Bibles International Myanmar Society personnel in 2016 to request literacy aid and a Bible translation using Roman script.
 After further evaluation, this project, strongly supported by the Asho Chin churches, proved to be worth undertaking for the sake of the believers who still did not have access to the Word of God in their language.

-Bibles International adopted the New Testament translation project for the Hill Asho Chin people on March 14, 2019, and began work in the area of literacy that same year, starting with a primer for the Hill Asho Chin, which was published in 2023.
+Bibles International adopted the New Testament translation project for the Hill Asho Chin people in 2019, and began work in the area of literacy that same year, starting with a primer for the Hill Asho Chin, which was published in 2023.

 To give to this project click here.

 Vestibulum quam nisi, pretium a nibh sit amet, consectetur hendrerit mi.
 Aenean imperdiet lacus sit amet elit porta, et malesuada erat bibendum.
 Cras sed nunc massa.
 Quisque tempor dolor sit amet tellus malesuada, malesuada iaculis eros dignissim.
 Aenean vitae diam id lacus fringilla maximus.
 Mauris auctor efficitur nisl, non blandit urna fermentum nec.
 Vestibulum quam nisi, pretium a nibh sit amet, consectetur hendrerit mi.